-Published by

-Law Business Research Ltd

-87 Lancaster Road London, W11 1QQ, UK Tel: +44 20 7908 1188 Fax: +44 20 7229 6910 © Law Business Research Ltd 2014 No photocopying: copyright licences do not apply.
-First published 2007 Ninth edition ISSN 1752-3338
+Published by Law Business Research Ltd 87 Lancaster Road London, W11 1QQ, UK Tel: +44 20 3708 4199 Fax: +44 20 7229 6910

-The information provided in this publication is general and may not apply in a specific situation.
+© Law Business Research Ltd 2017 No photocopying without a CLA licence.
+First published 2007 Twelfth edition ISSN 1752-3338 The information provided in this publication is general and may not apply in a specific situation.
 Legal advice should always be sought before taking any legal action based on the information provided.
-This information is not intended to create, nor does receipt of it constitute, a lawyerclient relationship.
+This information is not intended to create, nor does receipt of it constitute, a lawyer-client relationship.
 The publishers and authors accept no responsibility for any acts or omissions contained herein.
-Although the information provided is accurate as of July 2014, be advised that this is a developing area.
+The information provided was verified between June and July 2017.
+Be advised that this is a developing area.